Jan Hus

 Why was Hussitism considered dangerous?

 Hussitism was considered dangerous because it challenged the authority of the papacy and the established church hierarchy.
-By advocating for the primacy of Scripture over church authorities and promoting communion in both kinds for laypeople, it threatened the church's control over religious practices and doctrine.
-Additionally, it inspired social and political unrest, particularly in Bohemia, where it was seen as a rallying point for nationalistic and reformist sentiments.
+By advocating for the primacy of Scripture and communion for laypeople in both kinds, it threatened the church's control over religious practices and doctrines.

 What exactly did Jan Hus teach?

-Jan Hus taught that the authority of the church should be based on Scripture rather than the pope or church councils.
-He argued that the true church consisted of those predestined for salvation, not the institutional hierarchy.
-Hus also advocated for laypeople to receive both the bread and wine during communion, a practice reserved for clergy at the time.
+Jan Hus taught that the authority of the Bible was higher than that of the pope or church councils.
+He argued that the true church was composed of the predestined rather than the institutional hierarchy and that laypeople should receive both bread and wine during communion.

 Why did Hussitism spread so widely?

-Hussitism spread widely due to its appeal to nationalistic sentiments in Bohemia and its critique of church corruption, which resonated with many who were disillusioned with the church.
-The movement also gained traction through the support of influential figures and the dissemination of Hus's ideas via sermons and writings.
-Additionally, the political and social climate of the time was ripe for reformist ideas.
+Hussitism spread widely due to its appeal to Czech nationalism and its critique of church corruption, resonating with widespread dissatisfaction among the populace.
+The movement also gained momentum through the support of influential nobles and the University of Prague.

 Who opposed Jan Hus, and what was their argument?

-Jan Hus was opposed by church authorities, including the papacy and the Council of Constance, who argued that his teachings undermined the church's authority and unity.
-They contended that his ideas were heretical because they challenged the established ecclesiastical hierarchy and the sacramental system.
-The church saw his teachings as a threat to its power and the social order.
+Jan Hus was opposed by church authorities, including the pope and the Council of Constance, who argued that his teachings undermined the unity and authority of the church.
+They contended that his views on communion and church authority were heretical and threatened ecclesiastical order.

 Was Jan Hus excommunicated, exiled, or executed?

 Jan Hus was executed.
-He was condemned as a heretic by the Council of Constance and burned at the stake in 1415, despite having been promised safe conduct to attend the council.
+He was burned at the stake in 1415 after being condemned as a heretic by the Council of Constance, despite being promised safe conduct.

 Which council condemned Hussitism, and what did it decide?

 The Council of Constance condemned Hussitism in 1415.
-It declared Jan Hus a heretic and ordered his execution by burning.
-The council aimed to suppress the spread of his teachings and restore the authority of the church.
+It decided that Jan Hus's teachings were heretical and ordered his execution, aiming to suppress the spread of his ideas.

 Did Jan Hus ever recant?